davidzhang7/Fnancial-Time-Series-Classification-with-CNN/README.md

   a) Run 'Generate CNN Samples.ipynb'.
 This should create a folder 'cnn samples' under path 'data/', and then create 27 pickle files with specified type of CNN samples (GASF/GADF).

-  b) Run 'Training and Validating.ipynb'.
+  b) Run 'Training and Validation.ipynb'.
 This will give training and valiation results of the project.
 Detailed outlines and introductions can be found either in the report or in the notebook markdowns.

   c) Run 'Strategy Backtest.ipynb'.
 This shall give a backtest result outlined in the report.